datastax/starlight-for-kafka/README.md

 Starlight for Kafka implements the Kafka wire protocol on Pulsar by leveraging the existing components (such as topic discovery, the distributed log library - ManagedLedger, cursors and so on) that Pulsar already has.

+## Features

-Starlight for Kafka also adds additional features to make nativa Kafka protocol support even easier.
+Starlight for Kafka adds additional features to make native Kafka protocol support even easier.

-* A schema registry compatible with both the https://docs.confluent.io/platform/current/schema-registry/index.html[Confluent Schema Registry®] and the https://www.apicur.io/registry[Apicurio Schema Registry]. +
+* Integrated support for the Pulsar Schema registry

 * A proxy extension allowing the Kafka client to access your Pulsar cluster the same way as Pulsar clients do.

 * An AVRO schema deserializer

-For documentation, see the https://docs.datastax.com/en/starlight-kafka/docs/index.html[Starlight for Kafka documentation].
+For documentation, see the https://docs.datastax.com/en/starlight-kafka/docs/1.0/index.html[Starlight for Kafka documentation].